Propagermanium

 Propagermanium (INN), also known by a variety of other names including bis(2-carboxyethylgermanium) sesquioxide and 2-carboxyethylgermasesquioxane, is an organometallic compound of germanium that is sold as an alternative medicine.
 It is a polymeric compound with the formula ((HOOCCH2CH2Ge)2O3)n.

 The compound was first synthesized in 1967 at the Asai Germanium Research Institute in Japan.
-It is a water-soluble organogermanium compound used as raw material in health foods.
+It is a water-soluble organogermanium compound used as raw material in nutritional supplements.
 The compound displays low toxicity in studies with rats.